gspetro-NOAA/ufs-weather-model/doc/UsersGuide/source/CasesConfigurations.rst

 Running the HSD Cases Using ``ufs_test.sh``
 ============================================

-This section will include details on how to run idealized cases using the ``ufs-test.sh`` script.
+This section explains how to run the idealized cases described above using the ``ufs-test.sh`` script.

 Clone the Repository
 --------------------